nazgum/phaser_game_template/README.md

 Phaser Game Template
 ====================

-A quick starting template for creating a new game with phaser.io
+A quick starting template for creating a new game with phaser.io and coffeescript

 ### Getting Started